Col-E/maven-batch-tester/README.md

       <repositoriesDir>   The directory containing repositories to analyze.
       <reportFile>        The file to write the analysis report to.
       -m2=<mavenHome>     Set the maven home directory.
 Default uses %M2_HOME% environment variable.
-      -t=<threads>        Number of threads to use.
-Default uses all possible CPUs.
 ```